NREL/torc/docs/generate_client_apis.rst

    $ cd db_service

+3. Set the ``packageVersion`` in ``config.json to the same value as in ``torc_package/torc/version.py``.

-3. Set an environment variable for the swagger CLI tool and optionallly the database root password.
+4. Set an environment variable for the swagger CLI tool and optionallly the database root password.

 .. code-block:: console

    $ export SWAGGER_CODEGEN_CLI=~/tools/swagger-codegen-cli.jar
    $ export TORC_PASSWORD=my_password

-4. Generate the python client.
+5. Generate the python client.

 .. code-block:: console